Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/AA Layer/MobileAccountRegistry.md

 2. **Attestation Construction**
    The SE returns a signed attestation proof certifying the key’s origin and binding it to the hardware enclave.
+   > (work in progress) will be fully implemented in following milestones

 3. **Registration via `MOB-REG` Extrinsic**
    The attestation, along with the public key, is submitted on-chain via a `MOB-REG` transaction, which: